-This is a huge category that includes some of the largest and fastest growing companies in the world.
-They all focus on communication.
+The media and advertising category is massive, including some of the largest and fastest growing companies in the world — all focusing on communication.
 How are we disseminating information?
 How are we spreading our message, whether it’s news, product advertisement or simply our weekend plans?
 Media and advertising companies are finding solutions for improving communication and connectedness in new and constantly changing ways.

 Google and Facebook fit into each of these categories in one way or another.
 They represent both the future of media and the biggest challenge to the industry’s new entrants.
 Whether it’s digital advertising, adtech or social media, these companies have figured out how to maximize the value of an advertising dollar.
 As a result, the advertising industry is shaping itself around them.